ayuamelia/inventory-console/README.md

 Typical endpoints:

 - `GET /api/adjustments`
-  - Paginated list of adjustment transactions for all products
+  - Paginated list of adjustment transactions for all products (10 transactions per page by design)
+  - Supports optional filter by SKU
 - `POST /api/adjustments`
   - Creates a new adjustment by SKU or product id
   - Validates that resulting stock is not negative